botbreeder/what-the-matrix-is/README.md

 ## Computation

 As in ECS architectures, systems react to what's inside structures.
 They can react to values, substructures, local names, anything.
 But they only work when there's a change, to produce a new stable value.
 When one of the components of the structure changes, all systems _interested in this component_ will recalculate their value.
-In case of natural language values, chatbot techniques can be used to produce a textual output value, along with numeric values from classical math expressions.
+In case of natural language values, chatbot techniques can be used to produce a textual output value, along with relevant numerical values from classical math expressions.